-If you see the signs that your baby is HUNGRY, seek medical assistance from your pediatrician immediately.
-Supplementation may be needed if evaluation is not immediately available.
+If you see the signs that your baby is HUNGRY, seek medical assistance from your pediatrician immediately and supplement your baby.
+Don't wait until it's too late.

 For more resources about how to safely breastfeed your newborn baby, click on parent resources at: https://fedisbest.org/resources-for-parents/feeding-plan/